KaliedaRik/sc-screen-recorder/README.md

 + For checkboxes - `SPACE`

 ## Self hosting the web page
-The web page is hosted on GitHub - [kaliedarik.github.io/sc-screen-recorder](https://kaliedarik.github.io/sc-screen-recorder/):
-+ Designed for use on the desktop; use on mobile devices is not in-scope for this MVP.
-+ Keyboard accessibility is definitely in-scope!
 + Built in vanilla HTML, CSS and Javascript.
 No frameworks.
 No toolchains.
-+ Everything happens on the client-side.
-No sign-in or registration required.
-Also: no tracking!
 + The web page can be self hosted by forking this repo and deploying to the user's own servers or, alternatively, run locally on the user's device.
 The code is offered free under the MIT licence.
 + Users are free to develop and improve the code in any way they see fit.
 If anyone wants to build a better product from this code (and monetise it) ... go for it!